life-efficient/litebot/README.md

 # Bots

-Making web scrapers and bots powered by Selenium without all of the boilerplate.
+Make web scrapers and bots powered by Selenium without all of the boilerplate.

 ## Getting started